mitechsrl/onit-cli/docs/MAIN.md

 The tool will automatically merge the content of the local and non-local file when needed.

 For more info, [see here a complete example of config file](./ONIT-CONFIG-EXAMPLE-FILE.md)

+## Common flags

+`-h` Add this flag to any command to show help without actually running the command.

+`--log-to-file` Logs all the cli output to file while still displaying it to console.
+Useful in case of long running sessions for error logging.

+`--verbose` Enable verbose output on commands which supports them.